OneKeePass/mobile/docs/FAQ.md

 ## How are entries organized ?
 Entries are organized so that you can view them as Entry types or Categories or Group tree.

 ## What are the entry categories ?
 It is just the flattened list of keepass groups instead of a tree/folder like structure

 ## What is an entry type?
-Each entry type has certain set of fields.
+Each entry type is a template that has certain set of fields.
 For example *Login* entry type include fields like username, password, url etc.
 OneKeePass supports some built-in standard entry types: Login, Credit/Debit Card, Bank Account and Wireless Router.
 More standard entry types will be added.